 “But it is easy for me to say: ‘put this behind you and move on’ and another thing for it to actually happen.

 “We will see how each one of them is individually.

 “How will Jozy Altidore react to not being in the squad for example?

-“I hate losing, hate it, but we have to show the right response.”
+“I don’t know.
+I will find out.
+It’s tough for him, it’s tough for everyone: defeat.
+I hate losing, hate it, but we have to show the right response.”

 Phil Bardsley looked inconsolable in the centre-circle at the final whistle, as John O’Shea pointed out in a TV interview that all cup final defeats are heartbreaking.

 Earlier, Seb Larsson had been seen uncharacteristically raging at the Sunderland bench as he was substituted shortly after City grabbed a second-half lead.